 Balance is probably the most operative word to describe the ViewSonic Elite.
 The panel size is right in the standard range for gaming monitors, and the 144Hz refresh rate isn't the best you'll find anywhere, but it can be further enhanced through overclocking and is well complemented by a response time of only a second.

 The resolution is more than ample for the size of the panel, and it can even boost its existing refresh rate through overclocking.
 It's a subtle improvement but one that will be appreciated nonetheless.
-And the flexible connectivity options means you can get choices no matter how you prefer to game.
+And the flexible connectivity options mean you can adjust to your specific play style.

 11. Acer Predator XB271HU 27 G-SYNC IPS Monitor

 Predator is a name that ASUS rolls out when they want you to know they're pulling out all the stops for gamers.
-The XB271HU bmiprz can hit a decent 144Hz refresh rate that can then be further enhanced through the inclusion of overclocking.
-NVIDIA users can benefit from the inclusion of G-Sync support, but Ultra Low Motion Blur technology helps smooth out the edges even more and provides some decent motion reduction even if you're running on specs that can't quite keep up with your graphical settings.
+The XB271HU can hit a decent 144Hz refresh rate that can then be further enhanced via overclocking.
+NVIDIA users can benefit from the inclusion of G-Sync support, but Ultra Low Motion Blur technology also helps smooth out the edges even more and provides some decent motion reduction even if you're running on specs that can't quite keep up with your graphical settings.

-The frame of the Acer Predator itself is almost entirely without a bezel, and both a cable clip and headset hook are included for neater organization.
+The frame of the Acer Predator itself is almost entirely bezel-less, and both a cable clip and headset hook are included for neater organization.

 12. ASUS VG278QR 27” Gaming Monitor

-ASUS provides top shelf gaming performance along with all the tools you need to keep healthy during long gaming sessions.
-While your NVIDIA graphics card will benefit from the inclusion of G-Sync technology, these monitors further embolden that G-Sync with the best motion blur tech around and eye care tech that blocks blue light from reaching your eyes.
+With this monitor, ASUS provides top-shelf gaming performance along with all the tools you need to keep healthy during long gaming sessions.
+While your NVIDIA graphics card will benefit from the inclusion of G-Sync technology, this monitor further emboldens that G-Sync with the best motion blur tech around and eye care tech that blocks blue light from reaching your eyes.